TeqGin/TeqGin.github.io/source/_posts/Phony-target-in-Makefile.md

 ---
-title: Phony target in Makefile
+title: PHONY Target always will be run
 date: 2024-04-24 07:15:35
 tags:
 ---